 Description: Blowing Springs trails are fast and have flow with the more technical stuff and better scenery than Slaughter Pen.
 The trails include caves, waterfalls, springs, and cliff riding and is popular with hikers, mountain bikers, and trail runners year-round.
 The loop nets about six miles and connects easily to Slaughter Pen for more mileage.

-Bentonville OZ Bike Trails
+Bentonville Bike Trails

 Slaughter Pen Trail